ASIC Compliance Checklist for Foreign Companies in Australia [2026]

 Foreign companies sometimes treat ASIC compliance as a low-priority administrative task.
 This is a costly miscalculation.

 Financial penalties escalate quickly.
-Late lodgement fees start at $98 for documents up to one month overdue and increase to $411 for documents more than one month late (2025-26 rates).
+Late lodgement fees start at $102 for documents up to one month overdue and increase to $428 for documents more than one month late (rates from 1 July 2026; $102/$428 in 2025-26).
 These fees apply per document.
 For serious non-compliance, ASIC can pursue court-imposed penalties running into hundreds of thousands of dollars.

 Deregistration is a real outcome.
 ASIC can deregister foreign companies that persistently fail to meet their obligations, removing your legal authority to carry on business in Australia and affecting contracts, banking, and employment relationships.